CNR (software): History

 In 2002, the legacy CNR was created as a digital software delivery service created by Linspire, Inc. The service provide the desktop Linux user with an online software warehouse from which they could click on a product and have it installed on their desktop automatically.
 It required a paid membership of $49.95 to use the service.
 The warehouse hosted free, non-free, and commercial Linux software titles.
 The service relied on a client application to work in concert with Debian's APT and dpkg to resolve dependencies and install files.

 In 2006, in support of the community, Linspire changed its membership program to a two-tier system of CNR Basic and CNR Gold.
-Originally introduced as a $19.95-per-year subscription, the CNR Basic membership was later made free and so now user could access free and non-free software without a subscription.
+Originally introduced as a $19.95-per-year subscription, the CNR Basic membership was later made free so that users could access free and non-free software without a subscription.

 Linspire announced plans on April 24, 2006, to release CNR under a free software/open source license.
 It could then be used by other Linux distributions.

 In early 2007, Linspire announced that they were going expand their CNR service to other distributions than their own, namely Debian, Ubuntu, with future extensions for RPM.
 In doing so, Linspire hoped to consolidate and aggregate all desktop Linux software into one service to provide an easier method of finding and installing all software for desktop Linux.

 In December 2007, Linspire announced the beta release of their new CNR.com service with support for the updated Linspire and Freespire distributions and for Ubuntu 7.04 Feisty and Ubuntu 7.10 Gutsy (planned for Ubuntu 8.04 Hardy in April 2008).

 On March 10, 2008, Linspire closed the legacy CNR service.